When you run any department, how do you know if you’re doing a good job?

 1. What is maintenance KPI?

-The purpose of every maintenance department is to ensure a productive environment that can fulfill the main business goals of their respective organizations.
+The purpose of every maintenance department is to ensure a productive environment that can fulfill their respective organizations’ main business goals.

 In essence, maintenance KPIs provide a direction for operational improvement and help you focus attention on what matters most by asking: